Gitart/Gitart/aboutme.md

-# 💡 Short about me
+# 💡 Shortly about myself

 * Im very like structured information
 * I like building usefull application for people